xescugc/texture-uv/README.md

 ## Inspiration

-This lib is 100% inspired in this video which I recommend to
+This lib is 100% inspired in "Pixel Art Animation.
+Reinvented - Astortion Devlog" video from "aarthificial" which I recommend to watch to understand even more how this works

 [![Pixel Art Animation.
 Reinvented - Astortion Devlog](https://img.youtube.com/vi/HsOKwUwL1bE/0.jpg)](https://www.youtube.com/watch?v=HsOKwUwL1bE)